 When bitten, chia seeds give a “pop” in your mouth.
 Add the chunks of mango or strawberry; you have now a chia seed smoothie that is more fun to drink.

-Is It Better to Blend Chia Seeds?
+How to use Chia Seeds in Smoothie?
+Is It Better to Blend it?

 Typically, chia, soaked or not, seeds are added into the drink directly for added crunch, or they are blended first with water to create a gel-like substance.

 There is no better way here.
 Different people preferred both.
 Also, both are more fitting to certain situations.
 For example, if you have braces on your teeth, it is better to soak and blend it first to keep the seed soft.

 When you soak chia seeds in water, they expand in size and clump up to form a gel.
 They lose their crunch but makes them easier to swallow.
 People with problems in swallowing and digesting should add chia seeds that are soaked.

 More and more people are recommending to soak the seeds overnight before incorporating them into your food.
 Soaked chia seeds are easier to digest and helps your stomach to digest other food.
 The nutrients are also absorbed faster.

 Other people grind it first to make it into a powder.
 The powder one makes it easier to mix into the drink.
 Ground chia seeds give the same health benefits without the crunchy texture, which makes them appropriate for teas and even chicken breading.